agni-datta/csLaTeX/csresume/README.md

 ---
-title: README
+title: "csresume"
-aliases: README
+aliases: "csresume"
-linter-yaml-title-alias: README
+linter-yaml-title-alias: "csresume"
 date created: Thursday, May 14th 2026, 10:22:30 pm
-date modified: Tuesday, June 23rd 2026, 8:36:44 pm
+date modified: 2026-07-21
 ---

 <!-- @format -->

-## csresume
+# csresume

-CV and resume package with academic-oriented typography, flexible entry layouts, and BibLaTeX integration for publication lists.
-Handles the full structure of an academic CV: contact header, chronological entries with margin years, two-column reference blocks, compact interest lists, and a publications section driven by a `.bib` file.
-Font choices are tuned for print and screen readability, while the default visual palette uses SteelBlue4 and darker SteelBlue4 mixtures; hyperlink colors follow the active accent palette.
+An academic CV package with contact headers, dated entries, reference blocks, compact lists, and BibLaTeX publication lists.
+Font and accent options support both print and screen output.

-### Requirements
+## Requirements

 - Use with the `article` document class on A4 or letter paper.
 - Requires `biber` as the BibLaTeX backend for publication lists. `bibtex` is not supported.